What to do if you have a problem with a mobile phone handset

 - If the repair or replacement are not successful or there is a further problem, you still have up to 6 months to ask for a full refund and after that time, a partial refund to take account of any use you have had from the handset.
 Alternatively, you can keep the handset and agree to an appropriate deduction to reflect what is wrong with it.

-- Check if there is a free guarantee (sometimes called warranties) as this would add to your legal rights, especially if the item was bought abroad and the manufacturer is based in the UK, or the retailer has gone out of business, but they do not usually offer refunds and are often limited to a short period of time and may not cover all parts of the handset but they might be useful if they last for more than 6 months and the fault develops after then.
+- Check if there is a free guarantee (sometimes called warranties) as this would add to your legal rights (as described above), especially if the item was bought abroad and the manufacturer is based in the UK, or the retailer has gone out of business.
+Free guarantees do not usually offer refunds, are often limited to a short period of time and may not cover all parts of the handset but they might be useful if they last for more than 6 months and the fault develops after then.

 - If the phone was paid for by either credit or debit card, and the problem does not get sorted out by the retailer or service provider, you may be able to ask your card provider to raise a “Chargeback” on your behalf so that the transaction can be reversed and you usually have 120 days to do this.

 - Alternatively, if the phone was paid for with a credit card and cost more than £100, another way to get your money back is to contact the credit card company to make a section 75 claim as they may be jointly liable with the retailer or mobile phone service provider for a faulty or misdescribed handset.

-- If the retailer or service provider cannot resolve the issue to your satisfaction then, after exhausting your provider’s internal complaints procedure you can escalate your complaint to an Alternative Dispute Resolution (ADR) body, after a certain time period, usually around 8 weeks.
+- If the retailer or service provider cannot resolve the issue to your satisfaction then, after exhausting your traders internal complaints procedure you can escalate your complaint to an Alternative Dispute Resolution (ADR) body, after a certain time period, usually around 8 weeks.

 - Mobile phone service providers must belong to one of two telecoms ADR schemes – CISAS or Ombudsman Services: communications.
-Sellers of handsets do not have to belong to an ADR scheme, but they do have to: confirm that they have not been able to sort out your problem, provide the name and website of an approved ADR scheme if you want to use one and let you know whether they are willing to use it
+Sellers of handsets do not have to belong to an ADR scheme, but they must: confirm that they have not been able to sort out your problem, provide the name and website of an approved ADR scheme if you want to use one and tell you whether they are willing to use it.

 The above is a summary.
-If you require further information or have any questions on your rights as a consumer or require assistance with any of the above, please visit the Citizens Advice website at www.citizensadvice.org.uk/consumer/, contact Chiltern Citizens Advice on 01494 545991, or call the Citizens Advice consumer service helpline on 03454 040506.
+If you require further information or have any questions on your rights as a consumer or require assistance with any of the above, please visit the Citizens Advice website at www.citizensadvice.org.uk/consumer/, contact Chiltern Citizens Advice on 01494 545991, or call the Citizens Advice consumer service helpline on 03454 04 05 06.